daos-stack/daos/doc/user/workflow.md

 # Use Cases

 A DAOS pool is a persistent storage reservation that is allocated to a project or specific job.
-Pools are allocated, shrunk, grew and destroyed by the administrators.
+Pools are allocated, shrunk, grown and destroyed by the administrators.

 The typical workflow consists of:
-* New project members meet and define storage requirements including space, bandwith, IOPS & data protection needs.
+* New project members meet and define storage requirements including space, bandwidth, IOPS & data protection needs.
 * Administrators collect those requirements, create a pool for the new project and set relevant ACL to grant access to project members.
 * Administrators notify the project members that the pool has been created and